What is Metoprolol?

 Metoprolol (Lopressor, Toprol XL) is in a class of drugs known as beta-blockers.

-It is used to treat high blood pressure, fast or irregular heartbeat, chest pain, migraine headache and tremors.
+It is used to treat high blood pressure, fast or irregular heartbeat, heart failure, chest pain, migraine headache and tremors.

 This medication is available as an injection, tablet, or your pharmacist may be able to make a liquid.